slateci/slate-catalog/stable/faucet/faucet/README.md

 # Faucet SDN Controller

 This chart contains a basic installation of Faucet packaged for SLATE.
-Faucet is a controller designed for a specific set of openflow switches, the list of which can be found here:https://docs.faucet.nz/en/latest/vendors/index.html.
-Faucet uses a given yaml configuration document to tell a set of OpenFlow switches what the topology and rules of their network are.
+Faucet takes in a given yaml configuration document (more details below) and uses its info to tell a set of OpenFlow switches what the topology and rules of their network are.
 This gives the user a granular level of control of their network that they can change at will, assuming the network is built with faucet complient switches.
-More details about faucet can be found in their documentation at this link https://docs.faucet.nz/en/latest/index.html.

 # Installation